Władysław Umiński: Reception

 During his life, he authored about thirty novels and anthologies.
 He was active in educational activities related to popularizing science, as a writer, translator and publisher; he authored hundreds or perhaps thousands of popular science articles, as well as about forty larger brochures, sometimes classified as books.

 Niewiadomski and Smuszkiewicz called him one of the better-known Polish science fiction writers.
 Nonetheless, while Umiński was popular during his lifetime, he has been described as "forgotten" by modern readers, and Budrowska suggested that he is much better known these days among the scholars (particularly of Polish science fiction and literature) than average readers.

 His works were popular during his lifetime and received numerous editions.
 There is some disagreement concerning whether they have aged well.
-Already in 1955 a reviewer noted that his works have not aged well and have mostly historical value.A similar view was endorsed 2013 by Damian Makuch, who noted that after Umiński's death his works suffered from lack of updating with regards to current technological developments, while Smuszkiewicz in 1982 noted that reprints of his work use the first edition version to stress the historica, anachronistic theme.
+Already in 1955 a reviewer opined that his works have not aged well and have mostly historical value.A similar view was endorsed 2013 by Damian Makuch, who noted that after Umiński's death his works suffered from lack of updating with regards to current technological developments, while Smuszkiewicz in 1982 noted that reprints of his work purposefully use the first edition version to stress the historical, anachronistic theme.
+Krystyna Kuliczkowska, writing in the 1970s, noted that among Polish writers of the "older generation", most appreciated were Umiński's local history and travel works, such as Od Warszawy do Ojcowa (1897); while among the general public, the most eagerly read and popular were his "exotic travel and science fiction novels", written according to the pattern of an "adventure novel".
 In 2015 by a Kamila Budrowska suggested that already the youth of the 1950s did not appreciate Umiński's style.
 However, Krystyna Jakowska in 2006 noted that "due to good action scenes, some of his works are still published today".
 Likewise, Niewiadomski and Smuszkiewicz note that despite the increasing obsolescence of the science-fictionish gadgets featured in his works, the stories themselves benefit from "a compact, interestingly constructed plot modeled on the adventurous novels of Thomas Mayne Reid and Robert Louis Stevenson, a simple narrative, and not too obtrusive didacticism, so they are still well-deservedly popular with readers."

 He has been recognized as one of the precursors of science fiction literature in Poland and called the "Polish Jules Verne".
 The comparison to Verne was made as early as 1895 by a reviewer writing for magazine Niwa.
 Smuszkiewicz did note that despite this comparison, Umiński's works are not as innovative with regards to both science fiction themes and the plot construction as those of Verne's, although he notes that his works had significant value in terms of educating youth about science and patrotism.
 He has also been compared to Henryk Sienkiewicz with regards to his action scenes.